Casos de éxito

 Interoperability isn't just a technological issue.
 It also involves the alignment of operational doctrines, procedures, training and safety culture.
 A recent example of this collaborative approach has been the exchange of knowledge between 144 Signals Unit (144-SU) of the Royal Air Force (RAF) And the Mobile Air Control Group (GRUMOCA) Of Spanish Air and Space Army.

-Both units share the responsibility to contribute to the airspace surveillance and control, operating deployable long-range surveillance radar systems LTR-25, developed by Indra Group.
+Both units share the responsibility to contribute to the Airspace Surveillance and Control, operating deployable long-range surveillance radar systems LTR-25, developed by Indra Group.
 These systems, designed to operate in complex and changing environments, require precise coordination both at the technical and human levels.

 Deployable radar systems: logistics, mobility and field operation